The Great, Incomparable, Classic Chicago Hot Dog Recipe

 "I think the Chicago hot dog is the finest in America.
 Far and away it beats New York, it beats everywhere."
 Anthony Bourdain

-In Chicago, where hot dog stands far out number hamburger joints, there is one and only one classic recipe, and very little variation from it.
+In Chicago, where hot dog joints out number hamburger joints, there is one and only one classic recipe, and very little variation from it.
 It is the perfect hot dog.

 Ask foodies around the world what makes the great city in the middle of America famous and they will reply Charlie Trotter's, Topolobampo, Everest, or one of the other temples of the table.
 Ask tourists what culinary wonder starts them salivating and they'll say deep dish pizza.
 But ask the "Grabowskis" as Da Coach Mike Ditka calls hard working lunch pail Chicagoans, and they will tell you it is the Chicago Hot Dog.